braph-software/BRAPH-2/README.md

 # Installation

-BRAPH 2 requires at least MATLAB 2020b.
-BRAPH 2 requires Statistics and Machine Learning Toolbox.
-For deep learning analysis, Deep Learning Toolbox and Deep Learning Toolbox Converter for ONNX Model Format are also needed.
-We strongly recommend the Parallel Computing Toolbox to speed up BRAPH 2.
+BRAPH 2 requires at least MATLAB 2021a.
+BRAPH 2 requires both *Statistics and Machine Learning Toolbox* and *Parallel Computing Toolbox*.
+For deep learning analysis, *Deep Learning Toolbox* and *Deep Learning Toolbox Converter for ONNX Model Format* are also needed.

 To install BRAPH 2, first clone this repository or download via zip.
-Once inside MATLAB go to the folder of BRAPH 2 and run braph2genesis (you may have to add it to the path).
-This will create a braph2 folder with the executable code, it may take a while.
+After launching MATLAB, change the current folder to *braph2genesis* and run braph2genesis (you may have to add it to the path).
+This installation takes around 5 minutes.
-This will be only needed once, or every time you add a new functionality to BRAPH 2.
+This installation will be only needed once, or every time you add a new functionality to BRAPH 2.
+You can also check the instruction for installation on our website <a href="http://braph.org/software/braph-2/ "></a>.

-# Using-braph2
+# Using BRAPH 2

 Each provided pipeline comes with an example folder where you can run the example script that mocks the analysis/comparison of the cohort data using the desired graph measures.

-# Learning-braph-2
+# Learning BRAPH 2

 BRAPH 2 is a powerful tool that transforms scripts to pipelines.
 Please check the tutorial section on our website <a href="http://braph.org/tutorials/"></a>